Photo of Great Horned Owl and Owlet by Janine Schutt

 • List projects or activities relating to field of interest.

-1. Complete the online scholarship application form below in its entirety by (Closed for 2024).
+Complete the online scholarship application form below in its entirety by XXXX.

-2. Mail the following documentation, postmarked by (closed for 2024) to Kitsap Audubon Society Scholarship Committee P.O.
+Mail the following documentation, postmarked by XXXX, to Kitsap Audubon Society Scholarship Committee P.O.
 Box 961 Poulsbo, WA 98370:

 1. Official transcript.